BonhamLab/SpatialOmics.jl/docs/src/guides/visualization.md

 # Visualization

-`SpatialViz.jl` extends standard Makie verbs to dispatch directly on SpatialOmicsBase element types.
+`SpatialOmics` extends standard Makie verbs to dispatch directly on spatial element types.
 Users write the same Makie code they already know; the type system routes to spatial-aware implementations.

 ## Backend choice

-`SpatialViz` depends only on the abstract `Makie` package.
-Load a concrete backend **before** `using SpatialViz`:
+`SpatialOmics` depends only on the abstract `Makie` package.
+Load a concrete backend **before** calling any plot verb:

 ```julia
 using GLMakie      # recommended for interactive exploration